Codecademy/ugc/README.md

 User generated content (UGC) articles are articles written by the Codecademy community!

+Here are some examples:

+- asdf
+- asdf
+- asdf
+- asdf
+- asdf

 ## Why write articles?

 - Learn in public: Share your learning journey with the world.